-- 1 Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains, transmitters, etc. - 1 The radio antenna is mounted inside the rear window.
-To maintain clear radio reception, do not attach metallic window tinting or other metallic objects to the antenna wire mounted inside the rear window.
+- 1 Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains, transmitters, etc. - 1 The radio antenna is mounted on the rear roof.
+The antenna can be removed from the base by turning it.